uh-kay/pakt/README.md

 pakt install vim
 ```

-Installing a package using other package manager:
+Installing a package using other package manager (flatpak):
 ```
-pakt install -m flatpak chromium
+pakt install -f chromium
 ```

 For a the complete list of commands, run `pakt --help`.